marsdrums/test-tutorial/visual-quality/index.md

 Look at the difference that proper motion functions can make.
 The transitions on the left look "mechanical", while the two on the right appear fluent and more "natural".

 > [!NOTE]
-> if you need to create motion curves for multidimensional movement (e.g., an object moving in a 3D space), you can apply the same principles to each individual dimension.
+> If you need to create motion curves for multidimensional movement (e.g., an object moving in a 3D space), you can apply the same principles to each dimension.

 The strength point of this approach is precision over time.
 Things start and stop moving exactly when we want to.
-Still, this method becomes unpractical if we need to define complex moment over time.
-We could "glue" togheter pieces of functions to describe a complex motion, but if we do so, we also have to guarantee the contition of continuity for the first (and eventually second) derivative.
-While this is not impossible (we could solve systems of equations to compute ad-hoc pieces of functions), it may be inconvinient.
-For such a scenario, it's better to approach the problem from a different perspective.
+Still, this method becomes unpractical if we need to define complex movement over time.
+We could "glue" together pieces of functions to describe a complex motion, but if we do so, we also have to guarantee the condition of continuity for the first (and eventually second) derivative.
+While this is not impossible (we could solve systems of equations to compute ad-hoc pieces of functions), it may be inconvenient.
+It's better to approach the problem from a different perspective for such a scenario.

 ### Filter motion in the frequency domain

-Any variable phenomenon, like the changing position of an object in space, can actually be broken down into a series of simpler waves—sines and cosines!
+Any variable phenomenon, like the changing position of an object in space, can be broken down into a series of simpler waves—sines and cosines!
 This idea comes from something called the ***Fourier series***, and it’s a powerful way to represent complex, varying signals.

-By adding up these waves in just the right way, we can reconstruct any complex movement or signal.
+By adding up these waves correctly, we can reconstruct any complex movement or signal.
 Each sine or cosine wave in the series has a specific frequency, amplitude (height), and phase (shift), which together help us "build" the final pattern.
 This method is like having a toolkit of building blocks that, when put together, mimic the movement or variation we want to describe.

 The beauty of this approach is that it applies to virtually anything that changes over time or space, whether it’s the flicker of light, the beat of a drum, or an object’s motion.
 Fourier series essentially gives us a “recipe” for recreating any variable pattern with an infinite sum of these simple wave-like functions.

-Let's look at our yellow square motion from a different perspective borrowing some tools from MSP-land:
+Let's look at our yellow square motion from a different perspective, borrowing some tools from MSP-land:

 ![](./images/visual-quality_101.gif)

 ![](./images/visual-quality_085.png)

 > [!NOTE]
-> I intentionally removed all numerical references from the objects; in order to operate, these analysis tools ({scope~}, and {spectrumdraw~}) require an audio signal in a frequency range that is meaningful for audio applications.
+> I intentionally removed all numerical references from the objects; to operate, these analysis tools ({scope~}, and {spectrumdraw~}) require an audio signal in a frequency range that is meaningful for audio applications.
 Therefore, showing "the numbers" wouldn't have made any sense.
 Still, i wanted to abuse them to illustrate the concept.

 The two graphs above show the square's motion function from two different perspectives:
 - Left: the position moving linearly from the beginning to the end of the motion path.
 - Right: the spectral decomposition of the motion function on the left.

-By "breaking" the motion function into a combination of sine waves, we can see that multiple elementary waves of encreasing frequency and decreasing amplitude are required to give rise to the "triangular" motion that our square is going through.
+By "breaking" the motion function into a combination of sine waves, we can see that multiple elementary waves of encreasing frequency and decreasing amplitude are required to give rise to the "triangular" motion our square is going through.

 > [!NOTE]
 > Actually, to combine into a perfect triangular path, an infinite amount of sine waves is needed.